Goldberg has led Husky program since 1988-90.

 Wolf-Zackin Natitorium.
 Storrs CT

-Goldberg and the Huskies turned in another succesful season this past spring, as both the men's and women's teams finished with a winning dual meet record.
-The UConn men's program boasted a mark of 4-2, while the women's team won five of its six dual meets during the season.
+Goldberg and the Huskies turned in another successful season this past spring, as the men's team finished with a winning dual meet record.
+The UConn men's program boasted a mark of 3-1, while the women's team saw four divers qualify for the NCAA Zone A Diving Championships.

 Coach Goldberg has developed a philosophy over the years that has proven to be successful in recruiting a certain type of kid to his program, maintaining a consistent level of performance and helping college